Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

-\textit{Length Distribution of Network Edges.}--- We consider networks composed of fibers arranged randomly and focus on the \emph{crowding} of the fibers.
-The insets of Fig.~\ref{fig:ESdistribuzioni} show two different crowding scenarios: (a) where higher crowding leads to a larger number of shorter fiber segments, and (b) where fibers avoid crowding and longer segments are present.
+\textit{Length Distribution of Network Edges.}-- First, we consider networks composed of fibers arranged randomly and focus on the \emph{crowding} of the fibers.
+The insets of Fig.~\ref{fig:ESdistribuzioni} show two examples of different crowding scenarios: (a) where higher crowding leads to a larger number of shorter fiber segments, and (b) where fibers avoid crowding and longer segments are present.
 Hence, we divide the networks into two sets: one in which the segments lengths followed a Poisson distribution [like in (a)], and another where they follow a Wigner--Dyson distribution [like in (b)].
 The Poisson distribution corresponds to uncorrelated fiber lengths, where short and long segments occur independently, while the Wigner--Dyson-like distribution exhibits fiber crossing repulsion, suppressing the density of very short lengths.
-In particular, we considered a set of 13 straight fibers randomly distributed (following the geometry of Buffon’s needle experiment ~\cite{schuster1974buffon}), which results in multiple intersections.
+We point out that, fiber crowding can be experimentally controlled through the process parameters and the electrospinning collector design \cite{Li2024}, while different and highly controlled geometries and distributions of fibers in emissive networks can be obtained experimentally by printing and near-field electrospinning methods~\cite{di2013near}.
+To build the two sets of network configurations, we considered a set of 13 straight fibers randomly distributed, which results in multiple intersections.
 A network area of radius $R = 40\,\mu\mathrm{m}$ is uniformly excited.
 To account for the finite transverse size of the fibers---which allows for the formation of nodes connected to multiple edges---we discretize the space with a resolution of $0.5\,\mu\mathrm{m}$.
 We then generate several fiber network samples, also classified into two categories: those whose fiber length distributions are closer to a Poisson distribution, and those resembling a Wigner--Dyson one (Fig.~\ref{fig:ESdistribuzioni}).
-The classification is performed using the Kolmogorov--Smirnov distance, which quantifies the maximum difference between the empirical cumulative distribution function (CDF) of the sample and the theoretical CDF~\cite{massey1951kolmogorov,SM}, (see the Supplemental Material~\cite{SM} for more details).
-We find that only about 0.9\% of the configurations have length distributions closer to the Wigner--Dyson case.
-We point out that, although such Wigner–Dyson-like configurations are significantly less likely than Poissonian ones in a Buffon’s needle experiment, fiber crowding can be experimentally controlled through the process parameters and the electrospinning collector design \cite{Li2024}.
+The classification is performed using the Kolmogorov--Smirnov distance, which quantifies the maximum difference between the empirical cumulative distribution function (CDF) of the sample and the theoretical CDF~\cite{massey1951kolmogorov}, (see the Supplemental Material for more details).
+This approach resulted in two sets of configurations, with approximately 560 and 160 individual network configurations for Poisson and for Wigner-Dyson configurations, respectively, whose spectral properties were computed and statistically analyzed.